J-Sarnoff/FLOAT128.jl/README.md

             denominator each of degree 6 (sometimes the rational approx behaves better -- the simple polynomial tracks more nicely on rare occasion).

-        (d) push on the approximation coefficients so they become exactly representable, as Float128 values; refit the approximation fixing one or a few coeffs and repeat.
+        (d) push on the approximated coefficients to use values that are exactly reppresentable as a Float128 value: refit the approximation fixing one or a few coeffs and repeat.
 Each time fix more coeffs or shake+refix one already fixed.
 And so obtain a workable approximant.